brianclements03/now_i_know/til.md

 10-04-21: python control structures and practice.  for loops. while and break/continue.  still not getting this 100%, plenty of practice to do that my personal life is keeping me from. the priority changes today.
 10-05-21: learned functions. part of the exercise really required an understanding of lists and loops, which was great
 10-07-21: first lesson on imports.
+10-08-21: great lesson from Ravinder on matplotlib.
+10-10-21: practiced matplotlib